Maximal edge-traversal time in First Passage Percolation

-Next, we will show the upper bound when $1<r\le d$.
-Note that in the above argument, the estimates of $\P(e\textrm{ is not good})$ rely on simple (sub-)exponential large deviation bounds for fixed paths, see~\eqref{2.1}--\eqref{2.4} for example.
-It turns out that when $1<r\le d$ we need the following \emph{super-exponential} tail estimates on the passage time. \begin{prop} Let $d\geq{}1$.
+Note that in the previous arguments, the estimates of $\P(e\textrm{ is not good})$ are based on simple (sub-)exponential large deviations, see~\eqref{2.1}--\eqref{2.4} for example.
+It turns out that when $1<r\le d$ we need the following {\it super-exponential} tail estimates on the passage times. \begin{prop}[Lemma~4.5 in \cite{CN21}] Let $d\geq{}2$.
 Suppose that the condition of Theorem \ref{thm1} holds with $r> 1$.
-For any $M_1>0$ there exists $M_2>0$ such that for any $L\ge 1$, $0\le k_1\le 2L+1$ and $v,w\in[0,k_1]^d$,
+For any $M_1>0$ there exists $M_2>0$ such that for any $e\in {\rm E}^d$, $L\ge 1$, $0\le k\le L$ and $v,w\in {\rm C}^{(e)}_{k}$,

 where